Yoast/yoast-test-helper/readme.txt

 Enhancements:

 * Added resets for indexables related options when using the Yoast Test Helper to reset the indexables and migrations.
+* Added resets for prominent word related functionality when using the Yoast Test Helper to reset the prominent words calculation.

 Bugfixes: